- Home

 Fatigue

 Fatigue may continue for a while after chemotherapy has finished, but it is likely to gradually improve over time.
-In some cases, it may take a year or two to feel well again.
+In some cases, it may take 1–2 years to feel well again.

-For more on this, see Fatigue and listen to our podcast episode on managing fatigue.
+For more on this, see our general section on Fatigue and cancer.

 Tips for managing fatigue